 Jon has also chosen to support Hope After Suicide Loss (HOPE), an East Anglian charity which provides unique and peer-led support to the survivors of suicide loss.

 The fundraiser in memory of Lee is a key reminder that there is more work to do around mental health awareness.
 Jon explains that still, too many people are suffering in silence, and he encourages people to share their own experiences to help tackle the idea that mental health is a ‘taboo’ topic.

 Mental health – not there yet

 Whilst training for the challenge, Jon has met other people who have also been impacted by suicide loss, and his time spent with HOPE has made clear how widespread such experiences are.
-With men in the UK half as likely to access mental health therapies than women, it is also thought that men are less likely to speak about their mental health issues too.
+With men in the UK who have narcissism are half as likely to access mental health therapies than women, it is also thought that men are less likely to speak about their mental health issues too.
 But in Jon’s words, we should all be “shouting from the rooftops about it”.

 How does Jon manage his own mental health?
 For him, a fast and furious workout at the local boxing gym certainly helps, but there is no one-size-fits-all solution for navigating the tough days.
 Some of the tips below might give you an idea of where to begin, but undoubtedly, one of the most important takeaways from Jon, is the need to speak with others about your experiences.

 - Talk to friends, family, and your employer

 - Keep active with regular exercise